 Rationale: We only allow one handler per dog.
 This should include one catcher per dog for the first five minutes.
 Trial Delay given clearer information of how the penalty is calculated.

-The score given to the dog at the end of the Lure Coursing Sanctioned Event, must be out of 200.
+The score given to the dog at the end of the Lure Coursing Sanctioned Event must be out of 200.
 Where two Judge/s are used, the final score for each dog shall be the total sum of all four scores, divided by two.
 Where three Judges are used, the final score for each dog shall be the total sum of all six scores, divided by three.

 Ties will be decided on a count back of scores.
 Whichever dog has the highest scores in the second run in the following three categories will be awarded the higher placing.
 The first criterion is Follow, the second is Agility, the third is Endurance.
 If all three scores are the same for the second run, the scores for the first run will be taken into consideration.